Dewar help control and maintain the liquid nitrogen density.

 Liquid Nitrogen Density vs. Pressure

-Explore how liquid nitrogen density might vary with pressure.
+Explore how the density of liquid nitrogen might vary with pressure.

 Pressure (bar) Pressure (atm) Temperature (°C) Density (kg/m³) Comments